13 Adjustable Wrench Types and Sizes Explained (With Pictures)

 Adjustable wrenches are a bit more complex though.
 Since they’ll work on items of various sizes, a single measurement won’t accurately convey the wrench’s abilities.
 Instead, most adjustable wrenches are measured by the length of the handle.
-So, an 8-inch adjustable wrench has a handle that’s 8 inches long, and a 12-inch adjustable wrench has a handle that’s 12 inches long.
+So, an eight-inch adjustable wrench has a handle that’s eight inches long, and a 12-inch adjustable wrench has a handle that’s 12 inches long.

 While that does give you some useful information about the wrench’s size, it doesn’t tell you much about what you can do with the wrench.
 So, manufacturers will usually list the minimum and maximum sizes of the jaws as well, though, for some types of wrenches, they’ll only list the max jaw opening size.
 For example, a 10-inch crescent wrench could have a max capacity of 1⅜ inches.

 The 13 Types and Sizes of Adjustable Wrenches